File: What is vegan leather?

 On this subject, Marion recommends the film Cowspiracy.

-Ultimately, I think the materials will diversify.
+In the long term, I think the materials will diversify.

-Instead of elaborating on the old standards of leather, we will create new and better standards, which will make the skin obsolete.
+Instead of building on the old standards of leather, we will create new and better standards, which will make the skin obsolete.
 We will have materials like today, which have the look of suede, while being more breathable and less fragile, but also new ideas.
 Super light materials, new textures, new comforts...

 What do you say to those who consider veganism to be a radical or even extremist position?

-How can we combine ethics and quality?
+How can we make ethics and quality rhyme?

 What's next for "Good Guys" and what can we wish you for the future?